-For internal Flash memory or an external PC Card formatted with Linux, the only way to copy the eDAQ resident SIC files is to use the eDAQ web browser.
+For internal Flash memory, the only way to copy the eDAQ/ite resident SIC files is to use the eDAQ/ite web browser.
 Select the Explore eDAQ Files option in the system tab and copy the SIC files under the /hd/eDAQ folder to the PC.
 Note that this can be very time consuming if there are a large number of SIC files.